Like you, every property is unique, so we’ll just need a few details before we can make you an offer.

 While downsizing is commonly done for the financial benefits, it also presents other advantages to make your life more flexible.
 You may have found yourself with an emptier space after a divorce or because your children have moved out.
 A smaller property requires less maintenance and downsizing can help free up much more of your time.

-Whether it’s cleaning the house, trying to keep a tidy garden or maintaining the entire property, these jobs can swiftly become taxing, not only on your time, but on yourself.
+Whether it’s cleaning the house, trying to keep a tidy garden or maintaining the entire property, these jobs can swiftly become taxing, not only on your time but on yourself.
 A smaller property can make these jobs easier and remove the overwhelming stresses that can sometimes come with a property that’s too big for your needs.

-However, when downsizing, it’s important to remember that you’ll have less space for the possessions you’ve collected over the years.
+When downsizing, it’s important to remember that you’ll have less space for the possessions you’ve collected over the years.
 This may mean that not all your things will fit in the new property and it’s wise to assess the space you’re moving to and what you can take with you, especially regarding furniture.

 While downsizing is often associated with those ready to retire, it can also be a viable option for anyone who has recently suffered the loss of a loved one or has become recently divorced.